Patriots rooting guide: Who New England fans should root for in Monday night double header

 7:15 p.m.
 ET

-New Orleans Saints (1-0) at Carolina Panthers (0-1): Go Saints!
-The all NFC matchup doesn’t have a major impact on the Patriots, but the Saints lie on New England’s schedule perhaps impact their own strength of schedule.
+Philadelphia Eagles (2-0) at Tampa Bay Buccaneers (2-0): Go Eagles!
+The all NFC matchup doesn’t have a major rooting interest for the Patriots, but the Eagles lied on New England’s schedule which can positively impact their own strength of schedule.

 8:15 p.m.
 ET